 You can post it on the Beshak Insurance Forum - and get answers from vetted experts, for free!

 - Family floater plans allow you to take a single health insurance plan, for all the members of your family under a single policy.

-- Family floater plans can be relatively cheaper if your family comprises of members of similar age groups
+- Family floater plans can be relatively cheaper alternatives to buying large individual covers if your family comprises of members of similar age groups.

 - You should consider the possibility that one elderly family member might use up the entire cover amount, leaving the rest of the family - especially the younger ones without adequate cover.